 What could be more fitting than a bookstore-café in the 6th arrondissement, one of the city's most literary hubs?
 Near Saint-Sulpice, Delta is envisioned as a lively space for community and conversation: a carefully curated selection of books, a café counter, and a regular calendar of events that fosters dialogue between ideas, arts, and readers — from book launches and author meet-and-greets to reading evenings, intimate concerts, workshops, and conferences.

-Led by Karine Tercier, an author, publisher, and workshop facilitator with 15 years of experience.
-These lively, accessible, and inspiring sessions are designed to explore your voice, work through short texts, experiment with different constraints, and practice reading aloud — including listening to yourself.
-The workshop includes warm-ups, writing prompts, dedicated writing time, guided feedback, and shared readings.
-Drinks provided.
+Led by Karine Tercier, an author, publisher, and workshop facilitator with over 15 years of experience, these sessions are lively, accessible, and inspiring.
+Participants will explore their voices, work on short texts, experiment with different constraints, and practice reading aloud and listening to themselves.
+The program includes warm-ups, writing prompts, dedicated writing time, guided feedback, and shared readings.
+Beverages are on the house.

 Lectures with Delphine Peresan-Roudil.
-Could art and artists hold the key to better understanding our times?
-Join us for a series of talks exploring major contemporary themes: creativity, identity, ecology, memory, power… Featuring art screenings and refreshments included.
+Could art and artists help us better understand our current era?
+Join a series of talks exploring key contemporary themes: creativity, gender, ecology, memory, and power.
+Includes art screenings and refreshments.

 Reflecting on the present without blinkers: ethics, freedom, joy, care, attention, AI… Each session weaves together a key text, real-world examples, and an open discussion.
 Led by Laurence Devillairs throughout the season, exploring ten major works from Montaigne to Camus.